sendgrid/docs/source/User_Guide/Marketing_Campaigns/getting_started.md

 1. To send a test email, enter the email addresses you want to send your campaign to and then click **Send Test**.

 1. If you would like to test the effectiveness of your email subject or content, you can set up an A/B test.
-For more information on A/B testing, see [[A/B Testing](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/a_b_testing.html)].
+For more information, see [A/B Testing](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/a_b_testing.html).

-1. If you would like to test the effectiveness of your email subject or content, you can set up an A/B test.
-For more information on A/B testing, see [A/B Testing](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/a_b_testing.html).

 1. Add a list or segment of recipients to receive your campaign.